packwiz/packwiz/README.md

 - See https://suspicious-joliot-f51f5c.netlify.app/index.html for some documentation
     - I am in the process of rewriting the format, so there may be information there that is outdated
 - See https://github.com/Fibercraft/Temporary-Modpack for an example of an existing modpack using packwiz
-    - This repository can be published to a service like Github Pages or Netlify and installed using packwiz-installer
+    - This repository can be published to a service like GitHub Pages or Netlify and installed using packwiz-installer
     - This repository also shows the use of `.gitattributes` and `.packwizignore` to disable line ending modification (so that the hashes are correct) and ignore git-specific files
 - https://modfest.net/fallfest/1.16/server/ is also a good example of a MultiMC instance that uses packwiz-installer